 - Meningitis.
 Q fever also can cause meningitis, an inflammation of the membrane surrounding your brain and spinal cord.

-You might first bring your symptoms to the attention of your family doctor, but he or she might refer you to an infectious disease specialist.
+You might first visit your primary care doctor because of your symptoms.
+He or she might refer you to an infectious disease specialist.

 What you can do